 05 More possibilities

-For many years Java was the main language for building Android apps.
+For many years Java was the main language for Android app development.
 But younger Kotlin took its place some time ago.
 What triggered this change?
 Conciseness is one of the main reasons.

 Kotlin has clear syntax and it usually takes fewer lines of code to build a component, compared to Java.
 What’s more, Kotlin allows us to use function operators and provides many helpful features.
 Sometimes there’s even no need to use the libraries.